wheelybird/ldap-totp-schema/README.md

 ldapsearch -Y EXTERNAL -H ldapi:/// -b "cn=schema,cn=config" "(cn=*totp*)"
 # Should return: cn=totp,cn=schema,cn=config
 ```

+**Troubleshooting:**
+- If you get "Invalid credentials", ensure you're running as root or with sudo
+- If you get "Already exists", the schema is already installed
+- If you get "No such object", verify your LDAP server is using `cn=config`

 ### 2. Configure Access Controls (Optional but Recommended)